amyconroy/play/README.md

 <b> JS : B </b>

 We have written a large amount of script ourselves.
 The slider script was self written, main issue with that was timing as javascript does not have native sleep() function.
-For our random quote generator, we will add a text file to pull quotes from, and we currently changing it from HTMLinner method which is unsafe.
+For our random quote generator (used to insert quotes under the PNG header, different upon each reload), we added a text file to pull quotes from, and we currently changing it from HTMLinner method which is unsafe.
 We are also planning on creating a demo for our game, written ourselves in javascript.
 We expect this will bring us to an A.

 <b> PNG : B </b>